Qiskit/qiskit/docs/how_to/use_sampler.rst

 Initialize the ``Sampler``
 ==========================

-Then, you need to create a :class:`~qiskit.primitives.Sampler` object.
+Then, you need to create a :class:`~qiskit.primitives.Sampler` instance.

 .. testcode::